Mount Hakkyō

-Mount Hakkyō (八経ヶ岳, Hakkyō-ga-take) is a 1914.6 m mountain of Omine Mountains, which is located on the border of Tenkawa and Kamikitayama, Yoshino District, Nara Prefecture, Japan.
+Mount Hakkyō (八経ヶ岳, Hakkyō-ga-take) is a mountain within the Omine Mountains, which are located on the border of Tenkawa and Kamikitayama, Yoshino District, Nara Prefecture, Japan.
+At 1914.6 m, it's the tallest mountain in the in Nara Prefecture and Kansai region.

-Outline

-This mountain is the tallest mountain in Kansai Region including Nara Prefecture.
-This mountain is one of the 100 Famous Japanese Mountains.
+Overview

-The name of this mountain, ‘Hakkyō’, literally means ‘eight Buddhist scriptures’, derived from the legend which says a famous En no Gyōja, believed to be a founder of Shugendo, buried eight Buddhist scriptures on the top of this mountain.

-This mountain is also called Hakken-zan, literally ‘mountain of eight swords’ or Bukkyō-ga-take, also literally ‘mountain of Buddhist scriptures’.

-Sometimes, this mountain is mistaken for Mount Omine.
+In Japanese, ‘Hakkyō’, literally means ‘eight Buddhist scriptures’.
+This definition is derived from a legend about the believed founder of Shugendo, En no Gyōja, burying eight Buddhist scriptures on the top of the mountain.
+The mountain is also called Hakken-zan, literally ‘mountain of eight swords’ or Bukkyō-ga-take, also literally ‘mountain of Buddhist scriptures’.
+Sometimes, the mountain is mistaken for Mount Omine.